The Importance of Great Cannabis Packaging Design

 This means it needs to follow the same color scheme, use the same typography, and give off the same vibe that you try to market in every avenue.
 Consistency is key when it comes to your brand, and your packaging should reflect that!

 Through consistency, you invite consumers to be a part of your community.
 They will become comfortable seeking out your products, because your products will be easy to recognize as yours.
 They may even start referring their friends to your brand!

 More often than not, one of the first interactions a consumer has with your brand is seeing it on a shelf at the store.
 70% of consumers say that the way a company’s products are packaged can affect their idea of the business as a whole, so you want to make a good first impression!

 With solid packaging, you and your customers can both rest easy knowing that they’re walking out of the store with a good product that they’ll enjoy and, ideally, buy again in the future.

 Interested in hearing more about packaging design?
-Read our other Package Design articles, or contact us to talk about making your own packaging more unique!
+Read our other Package Design articles, check out the packaging our team has designed, or contact us to talk about making your own packaging more unique!

 We need to make our packaging compete in the Washington state edible market.